ritwik1993/pcl_495/project_documentation.md

 ```
 sudo apt-get install ros-indigo-pcl-*
 ```
-this will include ‘pcl-ros’, ‘pcl-msgs’, ‘pcl-conversions’ packages
+This will include ‘pcl-ros’, ‘pcl-msgs’, ‘pcl-conversions’ packages.

 When developing our ROS node, we initialized our Package.xml file to depend on: geometry_msgs, roscpp, rospy, std_msgs, sensor_msgs, pcl_ros, pcl_msgs, pcl_conversions

 We later found out that pcl_conversions is either mostly or completely depricated.
 The main purpose of this package is to convert between ROS specific PCL messages (that can be sent on topics just like standard ROS messages) and the PCL objets.
-However PCL is moving towards being able to handle the ROS PCL messages just as if they were PCL objects.
+However PCL is moving towards being able to handle the ros_pcl messages just as if they were PCL objects.
 We actually ended up converting between the two object types at certain times and not converting at other times.
 It is our belief that you do not need to convert between the two types if you are using ROS Indigo and the newest version of PCL (1.7).

 Back to the task at hand.
-To get PCL up and running in our ROS appliction, we started by following the online [tutorial](http://wiki.ros.org/pcl/Tutorials)
+To get PCL up and running in our ROS appliction, we started by following the online [tutorial](http://wiki.ros.org/pcl/Tutorials).

 The first thing to note, is that the documentation for PCL in Indigo is not yet done, so we decided to follow the Hydro documentation.
 We copied the example file.
 We gave the node a name, and re-ran catkin_make.
 The build succeeded, so the conversion from hydro to indigo seems to have gone smoothly so far!